Alexander Kerensky: Early life and activism

-Alexander Kerensky was born in Simbirsk (now Ulyanovsk) on the Volga River on 4 May 1881 and was the eldest son in the family.
-His father, Fyodor Mikhailovich Kerensky, was a teacher and director of the local gymnasium and was later promoted to be an inspector of public schools.
-His paternal grandfather Mikhail Ivanovich served as a priest in the village of Kerenka in the Gorodishchensky district of the Penza province from 1830.
+Alexander Kerensky was born in Simbirsk (now Ulyanovsk) on the Volga river on 4 May 1881 and was the eldest son in the family.
+His father, Fyodor Mikhailovich Kerensky, was a teacher and director of the local gymnasium, and was later promoted to be an inspector of public schools.
+His paternal grandfather Mikhail Ivanovich served as a priest in the village of Kerenka in the Gorodishchensky district of the Penza Governorate from 1830.
 The surname Kerensky comes from the name of this village.
 His maternal grandfather was head of the Topographical Bureau of the Kazan Military District.
 His mother, Nadezhda Aleksandrovna (née Adler), was the granddaughter of a former serf who had managed to purchase his freedom before serfdom was abolished in 1861.
 He subsequently embarked upon a mercantile career, in which he prospered.
 This allowed him to move his business to Moscow, where he continued his success and became a wealthy Moscow merchant.

-Kerensky's father was the teacher of Vladimir Ulyanov (Lenin), and members of the Kerensky and Ulyanov families were friends.
+Members of the Kerensky and Ulyanov families were friends; Kerensky's father was the teacher of Vladimir Ulyanov (Lenin), and had even secured him acceptance into the University of Kazan.
 In 1889, when Kerensky was eight, the family moved to Tashkent, where his father had been appointed the main inspector of public schools (superintendent).
-Alexander graduated with honours in 1899.
+Kerensky graduated with honours in 1899.
 The same year he entered St. Petersburg University, where he studied history and philology.
 The next year he switched to law.
 He earned his law degree in 1904 and married Olga Lvovna Baranovskaya, the daughter of a Russian general, the same year.
 Kerensky joined the Narodnik movement and worked as a legal counsel to victims of the Revolution of 1905.
 At the end of 1904, he was jailed on suspicion of belonging to a militant group.
 Afterwards, he gained a reputation for his work as a defence lawyer in a number of political trials of revolutionaries.

-In 1912, Kerensky became widely known when he visited the goldfields at the Lena River and published material about the Lena Minefields incident.
+In 1912, Kerensky became widely known when he visited the goldfields at the Lena River and published material about the Lena massacre.
 In the same year, Kerensky was elected to the Fourth Duma as a member of the Trudoviks, a socialist, non-Marxist labour party founded by Alexis Aladin that was associated with the Socialist-Revolutionary Party, and joined a Freemason society uniting the anti-monarchy forces that strived for democratic renewal of Russia.
 In fact, the Socialist Revolutionary Party bought Kerensky a house, as he otherwise would not be eligible for election to the Duma, according to the Russian property-laws.
-He soon became a significant member of the Progressive Bloc, which included several Socialist Parties, Mensheviks, and Liberals – but not Bolsheviks.
-He was a brilliant orator and skilled parliamentary leader of the socialist opposition to the government of Tsar Nicholas II.

-During the 4th Session of the Fourth Duma in spring 1915, Kerensky appealed to Rodzianko with a request from the Council of elders to inform the Tsar that to succeed in the war he must:
+During the 4th Session of the Fourth Duma in spring 1915, Kerensky appealed to Mikhail Rodzianko with a request from the Council of elders to inform the tsar that to succeed in the war he must: